 Dan Xin Huang is a freelance writer and journalist.
-He previously worked as a reporter for The Wall Street Journal in New York.
+He previously worked as a financial reporter for the Wall Street Journal.

 Afghanistan May Soon Have Peace—at the Cost of Democracy